paxdotdev/pax/lab-journal-zb.md

         [x] build `with_properties_unsafe` macro
 [x] Unplug most of pax_std to reduce iterative surface area
+    [ ] Come back at the end, plug back in, and normalize the rest [ ] Native patches
+    [ ] Figure out to what extent we need to hook back up hacked caching for various dirty-watchers.
+Either make these caches stateful inside ExpandedNodes, or power through dirty-DAG
-    [ ] Come back at the end, plug back in, and normalize the rest [ ] Handled prototypical / instantiation properties [x] Store a clone of `InstantiationArgs#properties` (and `#common_properties`) on each `dyn InstanceNode` [x] expose appropriate trait methods — access only? or maybe strictly internal, no need for trait methods? start with internal; punch through trait methods if that becomes necessary [ ] Hook into this when creating a new ExpandedNode — initialize ExpandedNodes with a clone of each of properties and commonproperties
+    [ ] Decide (and enact) whether we continue to track last_patches, or whether we firehose update methods until dirty dag [ ] Handled prototypical / instantiation properties [x] Store a clone of `InstantiationArgs#properties` (and `#common_properties`) on each `dyn InstanceNode` [x] expose appropriate trait methods — access only? or maybe strictly internal, no need for trait methods? start with internal; punch through trait methods if that becomes necessary [ ] Hook into this when creating a new ExpandedNode — initialize ExpandedNodes with a clone of each of properties and commonproperties
+        Note:
-[ ] Fully split properties-compute from render passes.
+[x] Fully split properties-compute from render passes.
 Probably start rendering from root of expanded tree.
     [x] Refactor / separate `rtc` as relevant for this too, to help clarify the distinction between `properties compute` vs `rendering` lifecycle methods & relevant data
     [x] Refactor file boundaries along the way
 [ ] Refactor Repeat & Conditional properties computation